Grilled Porterhouse (Bone-In Loin) Chops with Chipotle Cilantro ButterPORK

 - black pepper (to taste)

 - 4 pieces corn (shucked)

-- 4 tablespoons butter (unsalted, at room temperature)
+- 4 Tbsp. unsalted butter (at room temperature)

 - Brush the corn with olive oil and place on the grill.
 Grill the corn for a few minutes on each side, turning regularly until it is charred.
 Remove from grill and set aside.